Isik-lab/partly_cloudy_encoding/README.md

 To run this code, you will need to get the video stimulus from Richardson et al (2018) and fMRI data from Hillary Richardson's open fMRI page, download tikreg and PyMoten packages from Gallant Lab Github (https://github.com/gallantlab).
 To run ROI analyses, you would also need to download the ROI masks we used: We used STS mask from Ben Deen's group (https://bendeen.com/data/) and MT from Sabine Kastner's group (https://napl.scholar.princeton.edu/resources)

+Note on movie and fMRI segmentation:
+The movie was segmented into 2s segments (corresponding to TRs) and trimmed to remove the opening (segments 0-4) and closing credits (segments 157-174).
+The fMRI data was also trimmed to remove the opening (TRs 0–10) and closing (TRs 162–168), as well as periods of rest before and after the film.
+For more information on how we trim the movie data please look at “trim_blank_tr” function in the "data_prep_helpers.py" file.

 # How to use the code
 Broadly, there's three types of files: